vlad-x/lmongo/readme.md

 ##`Model.sync(callback)`

 Re-indexes your collection's data in Elasticsearch.
-You can call this at any time and expect all your collection's data to be available for search once `callback` is called.
-This is done with zero downtime, so you can keep making search queries even while `.sync()` is running, and your data will be there.
+After the first `.sync()` call, Elasticsearch will be all setup with your collection's data.
+You can re-index your data anytime using this function.
+Re-indexing is done with zero downtime, so you can keep making search queries even while `.sync()` is running, and your existing data will be searchable.

 Example:
 ```js